Last Updated on: 9th January 2025, 01:15 pm

 (b) none of these

-34. Broker who does only the work of insurance called __
+34. A Broker who only does the work of insurance is called __

 (a) general agent